upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ## Tenancy on your control plane

-Many users create control planes that have multiple consumers.
-Suppose you are building a platform that has 10 teams who will use your control plane to create resources.
+Most users want to create control planes that have multiple consumers.
+Suppose you are building a platform that has 10 teams using your control plane to create resources.
 In this example, each consuming team is a "tenant."
-The Kubernetes documentation on [multi-tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/) does a thorough job covering this topic for Kubernetes generally.
-We will cover how it maps to Crossplane specifically.
+The Kubernetes documentation on [multi-tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/) does a thorough job covering this topic for Kubernetes.
+The section below explains how it maps to Crossplane specifically.

 Sharing control planes can save cost and simplify administrative overhead.
-However, much like a shared Kubernetes cluster, shared control planes introduce security and performance considerations that need to be carefully evaluated.
+But, much like a shared Kubernetes cluster, shared control planes introduce security and performance considerations that need evaluation.

 {{< hint "tip" >}}
 Best Practice: If you have security requirements to ensure certain teams are only able to create resources in certain cloud accounts, we strongly recommend adopting a [multi-control plane architecture]({{< ref "xp-arch-framework/architecture/architecture-baseline-multi.md" >}})  that segments teams to their own control planes.
 Discrete control planes will always be a stronger isolation boundary than namespaces.
 {{< /hint >}}

-If you are comfortable with tenants on a control plane being able to have read-only visibility of other tenants' resources, you should feel confident using Kubernetes' and Crossplane's built-in tenancy capabilities.
+Are you comfortable with tenants on a control plane being able to have read-only visibility of other tenants' resources?
+If so, you should feel confident using Kubernetes' and Crossplane's built-in tenancy capabilities.

 {{< table "table table-sm" >}}
 | Crossplane concept | Scope |